What is tooth extraction?

 After you have come out of oral surgery, there are a few things you must keep in mind, so you can have a quick recovery, avoid the risk of infection, and be in as little pain as possible.
 The first is, take it easy and relax.
 The day (and a few days) after surgery, you should plan on resting and taking it easy.
 If you do any strenuous activities in the days following surgery, you could cause the surgery site to bleed and dislodge blood clots.
 Make sure you follow all instructions provided by your surgeon and team.
 They will tell you when you should ice the area, brush your teeth, etc. If you follow these two steps, you shouldn’t experience any problems while in recovery.

 We are happy to discuss tooth replacement options with you both before and after your tooth extraction so that your smile can stay in good health and function.
 If you have any questions about tooth extraction or oral surgery in Greenville, North Carolina, please feel free to contact our dental office today.
 We are dedicated to helping you improve your dental health.

-If you are experiencing pain or issues with your teeth, then it is time to give the experts at Natalie B. McCarthy, DDS, PA a call.
+If you are experiencing pain or issues with your teeth, then it is time to give the oral surgery experts at Natalie B. McCarthy, DDS, PA a call.
 We will provide you information and guidance needed to get you the relief you need.
-To learn more about tooth extractions or oral surgery, please give us a call today!
+To learn more about tooth extractions or oral surgery, please contact us today!

 We can be reached at: 252.355.4070